Douglas Gretzler: Sierra

 Steelman then forced Sierra into the trunk of his car before the two returned to the Tucson apartment of Joanne McPeek and her partner, Michael Marsh, which they had left hours earlier; McPeek and Marsh were persuaded to accompany the two to purchase hard drugs, with Steelman adding, "We got a dude in the trunk, a narc."
 When McPeek stated she didn't believe him, Steelman rummaged through the glove box for identification, before shouting to the rear, "Hey!
 Your name Gilbert?" to which Sierra replied, "Yeah!"
 Steelman then asked Marsh for directions to the desert, adding "I'm gonna kill this sonofabitch!"

 Shortly thereafter, in the presence of these individuals at a deserted canyon close to Gates Pass, Steelman dragged Sierra from the trunk at gunpoint, forced him to hand over his T-shirt, then ordered him to his knees as he accused him of being a "pig" and a "narc".
 Steelman twice attempted to shoot Sierra, although on each occasion, the pistol misfired as he had covered the firearm with Sierra's T-shirt.
 As Sierra desperately tried to run, Steelman removed the T-shirt and shot him once in the back, causing him to collapse to his knees and fall into an opuntia cactus, then down a small ravine.
 Steelman then ran down the ravine and shot Sierra in the face and temple at close range as Gretzler laughed.
-The four then returned to Tucson and purchased amphetamines from a local drug dealer before spending the remainder of the night at a Mabel Street drug den with a teenager named Donald Scott, whom they encountered at this address.
+The four then returned to Tucson and purchased amphetamines from a local drug dealer before spending the remainder of the night at a Mabel Street drug den with a teenager named Donald Scott, whom they first encountered at this address.